Are Online College Courses in Canada Somehow Lower Quality than Traditional Campus Courses

 - more likely to get hired.

 It makes a difference when your instructor’s teaching style is based on how you learn.
-Every talk with her is a 1-on-1 conversation, so you can’t help but retain more information, compared to sitting in a lecture hall.
-Traditional lectures often have 150 other people – and the only thing you have in common is that you’re all facing in the same direction – listening to a professor talking at you (not to you).
+Every talk with them is a one-on-one conversation, so you can’t help but retain more information, compared to sitting in a lecture hall.
+Traditional lectures can often have 150 other people in attendance listening to a professor talking at you (not to you) – and the only thing you have in common with those people is that you’re all facing in the same direction.

-Maybe you already knew this, but traditional schools have desks in a row, a teacher at the front, lectures and memorization for a reason.
-In fact, they came out of the Industrial Age, when it was really important that people grew up to follow orders.
-They expected only to go work in the factories.
+You probably already know this, but traditional schools have desks lined up in rows, a teacher at the front, lectures and memorization – and it’s all for a reason.
+In fact, that system came out of the Industrial Age, when it was really important that people grew up learning to follow orders.
+Students were only expected to go work in factories.

 The Problem with “Brick and Mortar” Schools